Mothra bracelet – second place – Evening Wear category

-The New Talent Design Competition seeks out to highlight the best new designers in fine jewelry.
+The New Talent Design Competition seeks to highlight the best new designers in fine jewelry.
 The American Jewelry Design Council is a non-profit educational corporation that recognizes and promotes original jewelry design as art.
-The award is given in recognition of the body of the designer's work.
+The award is given in recognition of the body of the designer’s work.

 In coordination with JA, the annual contest helps present a single outstanding designer to national and international jewelry buyers.
 Michael Good designed the beautifully made award in Anticlastic raising technique.

-The legendary American designer, late Jose Hess, presented the Award.
+The legendary American designer, the late Jose Hess, presented the Award.
 Hess was the first American president of the CIBJO, an international trade association that created standards for the jewelry industry throughout the world.
 He was a decorated designer and the winner of numerous design competitions.

 The A’Design Jewelry, Eyewear, and Watch Competition highlight the excellent qualifications of best designs, design concepts, and design-oriented products on an international level.
 The competition honors the best designers in the world.

 The A’Design Award is a badge of excellence in design and solidly proven design quality.
 The Award ceremony in Como, Italy is a major event for artists and designers worldwide.
 Winners are showcased on the Design Magazine website that is legendary for launching new names in the world of design.